praekelt/seed-auth-api/docs/http_api.rst

     :queryparam archived:
         (optional) If true, shows archived organizations.
 If false, shows organizations that are not archived.
+If both, shows all organizations.
         Defaults to false.

     **Example request**: